-In this unit, students will explore environmental design, including a range of design media, methods, and materials.
+In this unit, students delve into the Environments Design Field, exploring a variety of design media, methods and materials.
+Through hands-on practise, they develop skills and adopt the mindset of designers.

-Students build skills in two and three-dimensional drawing, incorporating the use of ICT, to produce and analyse final design outcomes.
-They follow the design process, explore concepts, develop ideas, and reflect upon their design decisions.
-Students develop their own design briefs and create designs through individual projects.

-They record their process in a visual diary to produce final outcomes such as a floor plan and perspective drawings.
-They continue to explore the language of visual literacy using the design elements and principles.
+Students hone their abilities in two and three-dimensional drawing, using manual and digital methods to create and evaluate final design solutions.
+They engage with the VCD design process, examining concepts, generating ideas, and reflecting on their design choices.
+Each student develops their own design brief and works on projects independently, with opportunities for collaboration throughout.
+They document their progress in a visual diary, culminating in final design solutions such as floor plans and perspective drawings.
+Throughout, students deepen their understanding of visual literacy by exploring design elements and principles.

-- Analyse and evaluate the visual communications they make and view - Develop briefs and visualise, generate and develop ideas in response to audience needs - Use a range of visual communication design skills, techniques, conventions and processes in a range of design fields - Manipulate design elements and design principles, materials, methods, media and technologies to realise their concepts and ideas for specific purposes, audiences and needs.
+- Analyse and evaluate the visual communications they make and view - Use Human-Centered research methods to discover a problem, define a problem by developing briefs and, research and generate design ideas and develop concepts in response to audience needs - Use a range of visual communication design skills, techniques, conventions and processes in a range of design fields - Manipulate design elements and design principles, materials, methods, media and technologies to realise their concepts and ideas for specific purposes, audiences and needs.